ComputerMusicc/biodiversity/README.md

 1. Perform data analysis on the conservation statuses of these species.
 1. Investigate if there are any patterns or themes to the types of species that become endangered.

+### Research Questions
+1. What is the distribution of conservation_status for animals?
+1. Are certain types of species more likely to be endangered?
+1. Are the differences between species and their conservation status significant?
+1. Which species were spotted the most at each park?(park_df max observations by species)
+1. What categories of species are the most endangered?(endangered_df)

 ### Data
 1. Name of Data Source: Conservation Statuses of Species
 1. Owner of Data: National Parks Service